valamidev/evm-supernode/README.md

 # EVM-Supernode

-Single Supernode for all EVM chain, Supernode allow to access to all EVM chain with one node.
-It's a proxy between client and EVM chain nodes.
-Writen in NodeJS and Typescript require Node v16 or higher.
+Single Supernode for all EVM chains.
+Supernode allows access to all EVM chains with a single node.
+It acts as a proxy between the client and EVM chain nodes.
+Written in Node.js and Typescript, it requires Node v16 or higher.

 ### Under development! ** DO NOT USE IN PRODUCTION **

 ### Features:

 - Resilient RPC proxy compatible with Web3.js and EtherJS or any other JSON-RPC client
-- Optimized for speed and low memory/cpu usage
+- Optimized for speed and low memory/CPU usage
-- Broadcast Blocks and TransactionLogs on Websocket
+- Broadcast Blocks and TransactionLogs on WebSocket
 - Use https://github.com/DefiLlama/chainlist to explore available EVM chains and public nodes
-- Store Metadata about public nodes like latency, errors, rate limits
+- Store metadata about public nodes, such as latency, errors, and rate limits

 ### How to start: